pedromoraisf/pedromoraisf/README.md

 Hey, I'm Pedro.

-I am a software engineer and currently, after hours I am focused on a project to write publications on Architecture and Software Engineering - mainly for the Brazilian public 🇧🇷.
+I'm a software engineer and currently, after work, I'm focused on a project to write publications on Software Architecture and Engineering - mainly for the Brazilian audience 🇧🇷.

 Follow my publications through the 🧠 [Medium](https://pedromoraisf.medium.com).